 Dog owners can give their dogs chickpeas, but they'll have to prepare them in a manner that is safe for dogs.
 It's not advisable to give dogs chickpeas with additives like salt and spices.
 So, don't be tempted to throw chickpeas at your dog just because you are munching on them.

-Dogs are bound to benefit from plain boiled or steamed chickpeas only!
+Dogs are bound to benefit from the minerals, protein and fiber of plain boiled or steamed chickpeas only!
 However, don't forget the fact that dogs are meant to eat a carnivorous diet.
 Healthy dog foods can provide all the nutrients your dog needs.
 So, chickpeas should be treated as dog treats as opposed to a substitute for healthy dog food.

 If your dog eats chickpeas or garbanzo beans in large quantities of your chickpeas packed with salt and spices, monitor them for side effects.
 Spices and other food additives in human food tend to cause digestive system problems.
 If your dog develops such symptoms, visit a vet immediately.